ahmednabik/mousam/README.md

 # Mousam - Weather App

-This project is part of my self learning Javascript/React path.
+This project is part of my self-learning Javascript/React path.

 Current features: